tugsisilo/GPDS_3D/_build/html/_sources/markdown/modeling/mesh.md

 :class: margin
 Use **Proportional Editing** may help if you need to edit High poly mesh.
 ```
 Always start with low poly mesh.
-High poly mesh is harder to work with, and it is much easier to turn low poly mesh into high poly ones (e.g. adding [Subdivide Surface modifier](modifier:common)) than the opposite.
+High poly mesh is harder to work with, and it is much easier to turn low poly mesh into high poly ones (e.g. adding a [Subdivide Surface modifier](modifier:common)) than the opposite.

 ```{figure} ../../assets/modeling/suzanne_low_high_poly.gif
 :width: 100%